-Knowing the conditions that experts deem as unsafe in a residence saves lives and protects neighborhoods.
+Knowing the conditions that experts deem as unsafe in a residence can save saves lives and protects neighborhoods.

 - Unsafe living conditions that need to be reported to the property code enforcement team also includes homes with clear maintenance issues that cause hazards.
 Examples include:

 Damage to foundations, decks, stairways, joists, or other key structures

 Severe cases are very complex, and often involve some form of mental illness.

-Firefighters or rescue workers lose precious time to save lives when unsafe living conditions or hoarding behavior gets in the way.
+Firefighters or rescue workers lose precious time to save lives when unsafe living conditions and behaviors get in the way.

-In fact, while 1% of residential fires are caused by hoarding behavior in U.S., 25% of all fire-related deaths are cases where blocked egress, excessive storage, and other unsafe conditions were occurring in the building.
+In fact, while 1% of residential fires are caused by unsafe living conditions in the U.S., 25% of all fire-related deaths are cases where blocked egress, excessive storage, and other unsafe conditions were occurring in the home.

 The bottom line is that it is unsafe for a resident, visitors and emergency personnel when a residence:

 - does have windows or exit doors that are blocked by furniture or stored items.